ucla-rlcourse/competitive-rl/README.md

 ```
 ## Acknowledgement

-This environment was originally developed by Belly Ho and Joe Lam, undergraduate students at CUHK, as their Final Year Project (FYP) with Prof. Zhou Bolei.
+The Competitive Pong environment was originally developed by Belly Ho and Joe Lam, undergraduate students at CUHK, as their Final Year Project (FYP) with Prof. ZHOU Bolei.
 It won the best FYP award in the department.
 Peng Zhenghao further wrapped up the environment as a part of the assignment in the reinforcement learning course.